telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/drag-and-drop-on-shapes.md

 ---
-title: Drag And drop on shapes
+title: Drag and Drop on Shapes
-page_title: Drag And drop on shapes
+page_title: Drag and Drop on Shapes | Kendo UI Diagram Widget
-description: Drag And drop on shapes
+description: "Learn how to find a particular element from the shape visual and dynamically change it in a Kendo UI Diagram."
+slug: howto_draganddrop_onshapes_diagram
 ---

-# Allowing drag And drop only on existing shapes
+# Drag and Drop on Shapes

-This example demonstrates how to allow dropping new shapes only on existing ones.
+The example below demonstrates how to allow the dropping of new shapes only on existing ones in the Kendo UI Diagram.

-#### Example
+###### Example

 ```html